This post may contain affiliate links. Please read our disclosure policy.

 Serving Suggestions

-• Hot Beverage: Pair these cookies with a cup of chai tea or hot chocolate for the ultimate comfort treat.
+• Hot Chocolate: Pair these ginger cookies with a warm mug of hot chocolate for a comforting treat.

 A closeup of breaking a soft ginger cookie in half.